cfpb/wagtail-flags/README.md

 {% flag_enabled 'MY_FLAG' as my_flag %}
 {% if my_flag %}
   <div class="m-global-banner">
-    I’m a the result of a feature flag.
+    I’m the result of a feature flag.
   </div>
 {% endif %}
 ```